 Blockchain distributed ledger and cryptocurrency technologies are revolutionizing equity fundraising, financial services, and a variety of corporate and commercial transactions and operations, and prompting rapid regulatory change in multiple jurisdictions.
-Bennett Jones’ Blockchain and Fintech Group helps clients navigate the legal complexities of this new environment to help clients create and seize opportunities and mitigate risk.
+Bennett Jones’ Fintech & Blockchain Group helps clients navigate the legal complexities of this new environment to help clients create and seize opportunities and mitigate risk.

 As part of our commitment to this sector, Bennett Jones is also the first Canadian law firm to join the legal working group of the Enterprise Ethereum Alliance, the world’s largest open-source blockchain initiative, dedicated to evolving smart contract Blockchain technologies for enterprise application across industries.